romshark/tik/README.md

 As with any technology, TIK introduces both advantages and trade-offs.

 - Advantages
-  - ✅ TIK keys convey the intent of the message in a clear and human-readable format.
+  - ✅ **Readability**: TIK keys convey the intent of the message in a clear and human-readable format.
-  - ✅ The TIK syntax can be programmatically converted into ICU message structures.
+  - ✅ **Automation**: The TIK syntax can be programmatically converted into ICU message structures and translation can mostly be automated through LLMs.
-  - ✅ The format is relatively straightforward to learn and apply consistently.
+  - ✅ **Simplicity**: The format is relatively straightforward to learn and apply consistently.
 - Limitations
-  - ⚠️ Developers must become familiar with the TIK syntax conventions.
+  - ⚠️ **Learning Curve**: Developers must become familiar with the TIK syntax conventions.
+  - ⚠️ **Developer Responsibility**: Developers must write somewhat meaningful texts and can't fully rely on translators.
+They can only rely on translators and software to improve those texts later in the translation pipeline.
-  - ⚠️ A dedicated extractor tool is required to parse and process TIK keys to eventually produce ICU messages for translation.
+  - ⚠️ **Tooling Requirements**: A dedicated extractor tool (referred to as TIK processor through this document) is required to parse and process TIK keys to eventually produce ICU messages for translation.
-  - ⚠️ Messages written in the source language (e.g., English) must also be extracted and passed through the translation pipeline.
+  - ⚠️ **Source Language Translation**: Messages written in the source language (e.g., English) must also be extracted and passed through the translation pipeline.

 ### Limitations of Algorithmic ICU Message Generation